Cog Factory: About

 Serving as the foothold for the Omaha punk rock, hardcore, ska, and indie scene for many years, the Cog Factory was an all-ages venue located in Omaha's downtown core near the historic Old Market.
 Founded by self described "DIY-Punk" Robb Rathe, the Cog Factory served as the launching pad for the careers of many Saddle Creek Records bands, as well as being a tour stop for national acts.
 Cog Factory also promoted shows at Sokol Auditorium when the draw was too large for its own club.

 Structure

 The Cog Factory was a non-profit 501(c)3 organization run strictly by volunteers.
-All the proceeds from shows were used to cover the building expenses and payment of artists.
+Proceeds from shows were used solely to cover the building expenses and payment of artists.
 Numerous volunteers tried keeping the club going until 2002, when Cog Factory ceased to operate.
 With all the original founding volunteers no longer operating Cog Factory after 2001, its original goal of providing an all-ages venue for every type of independent music free of discrimination started to erode.
 The club's organizational structure broke down, sufficient funds were no longer being earned, and the location was closed.